Name: Dynasty Grinders – A Fantasy Baseball League

 Each team will be allowed to roster 30 active players.
 Players moved to the injury list will not count against the active roster.
 Teams will be allowed unlimited disabled list spots.
 Once a player is activated from the disabled list by his real life team, owners will have three days to remove him from the DL before they will be locked from transactions.

 In addition, in the inaugural draft each team will start with a minor league roster of 15 minor league players.
 Roster eligibility will be determined by FanTrax.
-Players that are minor leaguer (green flag) may not be kept on the active roster for longer than one week.
-If a minor league player is carried on the active roster for more than one week, that player will be released into free agency to satisfy this rule.
+Players that are minor leaguers (green flag) may not be kept on the active roster for longer than one week during our league’s season (regular + post).
+If a minor league player is carried on the active roster for more than one week during our league’s season, that player will be released into free agency to satisfy this rule.
+(We will consult with team owners before releasing any players.)

 Owners may leave players in the designated minor league portion of their roster for as long as they wish.
 You do not have to promote your players when they are promoted by their MLB team or at any point based on their MLB service time.